workflow-intelligence-nexus/win.sls/README.md

 - After successful deployment you will see the API URLs.
 Copy the URLs that ends on `/initialization`, post them to the browser URL input and click enter.
 They will create all needed stuff in your iconik account.

+5. Iconik Security

+For developer:

+- You can now use `iconikAuthorizer` to keep your `CAs` and `WHs` safe.
+  In order for the iconikAuthorizer to have something to check, you need to initialize Security Workflow(`/api/security/initialization`), then call CA `Change Refresh Token Period` and set the time(hours) at which tokens inside CAs and WHs will be refreshed.
+- There is also `INVALIDATE_TOKEN_DELAY_HOURS` (the timeout after which the tokens will be invalidated), if your code must run for a long time and needs a token, then the `INVALIDATE_TOKEN_DELAY_HOURS` value should be large so as not to invalidate the token in the middle of the path

+For admin:

+- Admin can use only CA `Change Refresh Token Period`, which change token refresh time(hours)

 ## The project contains:

 - The Media Info feature that uses mediainfo binary file and returns media info by url